ymode/pitop/README.md

 Also see: [known issues](https://github.com/ymode/pitop/issues)

 # Future
-Pitop remains in active development with a focus on v0.2a-pre-release as the next target.
-This version adopts an entirely new codebase and focuses on visual upgrades as well as QoL improvements.
+Pitop remains in active development with a focus on v0.3a-pre-release as the next target.
+This version will bring better macOS support and introduce user configuration file to allow customization of color, fonts & more.

+# Contribute
+Looking for a place to start contributing or have a feature request? see: [issues](https://github.com/ymode/pitop/issues)